María Suárez Toro,

 Visits to Archaeological Trails in Land and Sea

-Vistit to the Jade Museum and the National Museum in San Jose, especially regarding the hundreds of artifacts of clay female figurines depicting the expressions of orginal peoples in Costa Rica regarding women´s place in pre colonial societies.
-They will be guided by Guanacaste´s Guadalupe Urbina.
+Visit the Jade Museum and the National Museum in San Jose, especially to see the hundreds of clay female figurines that depict the expressions of indigenous peoples in Costa Rica regarding women´s place in pre-colonial societies.
+Guanacaste´s Guadalupe Urbina will guide them.

 Seminar, Conference and Workshop: